algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 #### 2.6.
 Logout

 Once the application is not needed anymore, or to close the account, a logout button is available in the profile user account.
 It is a simple `ElevatedButton` that leads to the login page when clicked.
 It should close all the pages of the application open and you could not go back to the page before with the arrow of your smartphone.
 To get access to the application again, the login should be done once more.
-If you close the application and open it again, it will not send you to the login page if you did not logout before leaving the application.
+If you close the application and open it again, it will not send you to the login page if you did not log out before leaving the application.

 ![logout_diagram](img/logout_diagram.png)